WHY GO TO ICELAND?

 EATING & DRINKING

 Most of Iceland’s traditional food is either dried, fermented or pickled.
 Again, hog dogs are famous and gas stations have shockingly great food.
-There is a ton of seafood from the surrounding ocean, so feast on haddock, cod, herring, salmon and lobster.
+There is a ton of seafood from the ocean, so feast on haddock, cod, herring, salmon and lobster.
 The arctic char and fish soups are outstanding.
 Thirsty?
-Pour a glass of Brennivín, also known as Icelandic schnapps or the Black Death.
-Other traditional foods include*:
+Pour a glass of Brennivín, also known as the Icelandic schnapps.
+Other traditional foods include:*

 - Hákarl – Shark is buried in the ground, fermented and then dried for months.
 The result has a soft cheese-like texture shark and pungent smell.